The $1 Trillion Post-Purchase Problem

 Compliance risk

 The regulatory environment is changing in ways that make the post-purchase gap increasingly expensive to ignore.
 The EU's Digital Product Passport (DPP), mandated under the Ecodesign for Sustainable Products Regulation (ESPR) — which entered into force in July 2024 — will require manufacturers to attach a permanent digital identity to physical products — carrying data about materials, repairability, and lifecycle.
 The first product categories are already in scope, with more following through 2026 and beyond.
+For manufacturers without existing post-purchase data infrastructure, compliance is not a software update.
+It is a fundamental re-engineering of how products are identified, tracked, and communicated with in the field.
+The organisations that treat this as an afterthought will face both regulatory risk and the cost of building infrastructure under deadline pressure.

 You can read more about what this regulation means in practice in our guide to what a Digital Product Passport actually is.